Sam-Nielsen-Dot/CheckersBot/README.md

 # CheckersBot
-Simple checkers UI with a few changes from the original game.
+Simple checkers UI.
 Bot uses minimax algorithim with built in flaws

+The checkers_bot_12 folder is the traditional checkers game

+The bot(10).zip file includes several augmented pieces and should be for all purposes considered redundent